XuhuiZhou/Multilevel-Text-Alignment/README.md

 ## A Benchmark for Document Relation Prediction and Localization
-This benchmark belongs our EMNLP2020 paper: Multilevel Text Alignment with Cross-Document Attention.
+This benchmark belongs our EMNLP2020 paper: [Multilevel Text Alignment with Cross-Document Attention](https://arxiv.org/abs/2010.01263).

-To download the benchmark, please click the **Download.zip** or **Download.tar.gz** button.[^1]
+To download the benchmark, please click the **Download** button.

 We also introduce a new modeling mechanism for this problem, see it by clicking the **View On Github** button.